keyokku/SurfaceChargingTray/README.md

 Both are safe to delete at any time.
 If you click something and nothing happens AND no log entry appears, the app died before reaching the click handler — open Windows Event Viewer → Applications and look for an `Application Error` entry naming `SurfaceChargingTray.exe` for the OS-level crash code.

+## Flagging issues in Github

+Include the following when submitting issues after encountering problems:

+- Windows version
+- Surface device model
+- Surface app version
+- Screenshot of your Surface app manually opened and fully rendered (charging panel open if possible)
+- Screenshot of the error dialog
+- Error or crash log files in your program folder as mentioned above
+- Steps to reproduce error / what were you doing when you encounter the error
+- Any additional details or even video capture if possible

+Note: This is a work in progress and only tested on one or few devices, so there may likely be issues and limited testing environment to reproduce issues.
+Issue reports will be helpful and I will attempt to patch issues.

 ## Build from source

 Needs the [.NET 8 SDK](https://dotnet.microsoft.com/download):